When I went to jot down coconut oil uses for this blog… I was stumped.

 The unique composition of oils in coconut oil is a perfect homemade mask or treatment for your hair to nourish it.
 Just make sure you rinse it out thoroughly otherwise things can get a bit… oily.

-I'm guilty of being a bit of a coffee addict!
+I’m a coffee addict!
 A splash of coconut oil in coffee has an amazingly creamy, coconutty flavour that is the perfect alternative to milk and creamers.

 Coconut oil can withstand high temperatures and add a unique flavour to so many dishes.
 I use it in stir-fry, curries, granola, roast veggies, breads and raw chocolate!